sigp/lighthouse/book/src/help_vm_move.md

             The maximum size (in MB) each log file can grow to before rotating.
 If set to 0, background file logging is disabled. [default: 200]
         --network <network>
-            Name of the Eth2 chain Lighthouse will sync and follow. [possible values: mainnet, prater, goerli, gnosis, chiado, sepolia, holesky]
+            Name of the Eth2 chain Lighthouse will sync and follow. [possible values: mainnet, gnosis, chiado, sepolia, holesky]
         --prefer-builder-proposals <prefer-builder-proposals>
             If this flag is set, Lighthouse will always prefer blocks constructed by builders, regardless of payload value. [possible values: true, false]